prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 Built with OpenMP: True
 ```

-## Mission
+## Mission as a reference

-Scikit-learn mission is to provide simple and efficient solutions to machine learning problems that are accessible to everybody and reusable in various contexts.
+Scikit-learn mission is to provide simple and efficient solutions for some machine learning problems that are nice documented and easy to use.

-You may consider the scikit-learn as a reference of machine learning models and terms.
+You may consider the scikit-learn as a **reference** of machine learning models, estimators, and terms.

-Although similar machine learning tools may be present in other Python packages, for instance you can create correlation matrix from features using **Pandas**, this can be done in scikit-learn as well.
-You can split train and test set in PyTorch or TensorFlow, but this can be done with **sklearn.model_selection** > **train_test_split**.
+For instance, you can split train and test set in PyTorch or TensorFlow, but this can be done with **sklearn.model_selection** > **train_test_split**.

 ## Splitting the train and test set